rsyncOSX/RsyncUIdocs/content/post/Rsync.md

 ## Snapshots

-RsyncOSX supports [snapshots](/post/snapshots/) of files.
-Due to a bug in version 2.6.9 in rsync, the snapshot feature of RsyncOSX require to install the latest version of rsync.
+RsyncUI supports [snapshots](/post/snapshots/) of files.
+Due to a bug in version 2.6.9 in rsync, the snapshot feature of RsyncUI require to install the latest version of rsync.